ConservationMetrics/gc-docs/docs/reference/integrated-tools/kobotoolbox/best-practices.md

 **Best Practice**:
 - Use Android devices with the official KoboCollect app for surveys requiring media attachments (photos, audio, video)
-- If iOS devices are necessary, consider alternative data collection workflows that don't rely on media submissions through the browser
 - Test thoroughly in your target browser environment before deploying forms that require media uploads

 ### Enketo Duplicate Submission Issues on Some Browsers